PLEASE REMEMBER THIS IS A BOARD WITH HIGH CURRENT AC POWER! YOU MODIFY AT YOUR OWN RISK.

 I've added pics of the breadboard and attempted to make a fritzing schematic, let me know if I've stuffed (see f'ed) it up.

-The Bellini Digital Kettle - BTK615 is cheaper at AUD$49 and has a nicely available 5v power supply that plays well with a nodeMCU v1.0.
-It does not work with a D1 mini, as we are not using the USB port for power. (however if you wanted to put your own power supply in like Luma did go right ahead but I think it would end up bigger than the nodeMCU).
+The Bellini Digital Kettle - BTK615 is a fairly cheap AUD$49 kettle and has a nicely available 5v power supply that plays well with a nodeMCU v1.0.
+It does not work with a D1 mini directly connected to its 5v pin, i'm guessing its related to this.
+You could also put your own power supply in like Luma did but I think it would end up bigger than the nodeMCU.

 Speaking of power...